Brownsy67/RC_Servo_Range_Extender/Readme.md

 Compile and flash with the Arduino IDE, or PlatformIO in VSCode.

 INPUT/OUTPUT PINS are at the top of each sketch/code along with the pin assignments for the Button and LED.
 The Sketch's for the Atmgea328P use the LED_BUILTIN attached to pin13, and for the Atmega32U4 TXLED IO30 is used, so a LED is not needed.
-You only need the LED (connected with a resistor) for the calibration process.
+You only need the LED (connected with a resistor) for the calibration process added to the Atmega8A.
 It is not needed for normal operation.

 If you are going to use a salvaged Atmega8A, I highly recommend making sure that you research the steps required to flash and use the MCU.
 I salvaged mine from some old crappy brushless ESC's for drones/airplanes.
 *** You will get an error message when compiling these versions or the Atmega8A, ignore it, the firmware will still compile and flash.